sudsk/roblox-for-kids/README.md

 **Platform doesn't move?**
 - Check the Output window for errors (View → Output)
-- Make sure you saved the script
+- Make sure you saved the script (Ctrl+S)
 - Make sure the script is inside the platform
+- Look for red error text in Output

-**Platform moves weird?**
+**Platform moves weird or jittery?**
-- Try different numbers in Vector3.new()
+- Make sure **Anchored** is checked ✓
+- Try changing EasingStyle to "Sine" for smoother movement
+- Make sure you're using **CFrame**, not Position

+**Error says "attempt to index nil"?**
+- The script can't find the platform
-- Make sure all three numbers are there (X, Y, Z)
+- Make sure it's INSIDE the platform in Explorer

+**Why use CFrame instead of Position?**
+- CFrame works better with anchored parts
+- CFrame includes rotation too
+- Position sometimes doesn't work smoothly
+- CFrame is the professional way!

 ---

 ### SCRIPT #3: Win Block (Finish Line!)

-Let's make a BIG GREEN BLOCK at the end that says "YOU WON!" when you touch it!
+Let's make a BIG GREEN BLOCK at the end that shows a message when you touch it!

 #### Step 1: Create the Win Block